Donors have until May 12 to be recognized with prism at new Leadership Louisville Center

 For nearly four decades, the Leadership Louisville Center has been committed to growing the pillars of our community, and has established itself as a critical institution for cultivating business and civic leaders, creating a lifelong network of people who have a heart for our community.
 Over 7,000 individuals, many of our region’s most active and influential leaders, are alumni of the civic programs: Leadership Louisville, Focus Louisville, Bingham Fellows, Ignite Louisville and Encore Louisville.
 The Center is now calling on alumni and community friends to invest in having a world-class Leadership Center.
 A Center that builds our region’s leaders, and also attracts others from across the country to attend leadership programs in Louisville.

 “We’re thankful for the generosity of the many organizations and individuals who share our vision for the future of the Leadership Louisville Center.
 They understand that everything we can do to bring more people together and improve their ability to lead comes back to us tenfold,” said Ed Glasscock, chair of the Destination: LEADERSHIP campaign.
-“We all see the potential of this major community asset and look forward to our alumni and friends taking us to our next campaign milestone and making our bold vision a reality.”
+“We see the potential of this major community asset and look forward to our alumni and friends getting us to 100% of our campaign goal and making our bold vision a reality.”

 “As the Leadership Louisville Center expands its offerings, its role as a community convener and regional leadership development provider is limited in our current space,” said Cynthia Knapek, president of the Leadership Louisville Center.
 “Our board is implementing a vision for a new home for the Leadership Louisville Center – a place to convene, to collaborate, to connect.
 A place that benefits the entire community.
 A place that will be a world-class destination for all those who believe leaders must truly be lifelong learners.”